 Many IT teams operate under constant pressure, balancing outdated platforms with rising service expectations.
 While effort and expertise remain high, legacy systems struggle to support the pace and complexity of modern operations.
 Strong service delivery requires platforms designed for speed, visibility, and adaptability.

 To operate at a higher level, teams need more than a basic ticket log.
-Capabilities such as intelligent automation, structured collaboration, and real-time insights enable service teams to manage demand while staying focused on impact.
-These features support consistency without slowing execution.
+Capabilities such as intelligent automation, structured collaboration, and real-time insights enable service teams to manage demand while staying focused on impact:

 AI-powered automation and smart routing